sleepypikachu/pocket-archive-stream/README.md

 `archive.py` is a script that takes a [Pocket](https://getpocket.com/export) export, and turns it into a browsable html archive that you can store locally or host online.

 **Runtime:** I've found it takes about an hour to download 1000 articles, and they'll take up roughly 1GB.
-Those numbers are from running it signle-threaded on my i5 machine with 50mbps down.
+Those numbers are from running it single-threaded on my i5 machine with 50mbps down.
 YMMV.

 **Dependencies:** `google-chrome --headless (59)`,` wget`, `python3`